 - Access to telephones and park staff can provide a greater sense of well-being and safety

 - Citizen involvement fosters a sense of ownership and pride and builds a constituency of users with an interest in keeping parks safe

-- Enforcement of rules concerning inappropriate activities need to be maintained to prevent a cycle of withdrawal and hence a reduction in positive use
+- Enforcement of rules concerning inappropriate activities need to be maintained to prevent a cycle of withdrawal and hence a reduction in the positive use

 Increasing numbers of people are expressing concern for their personal safety in urban, suburban, and even rural settings. this fear of violence and the perception that an environment is unsafe is, in effect, a barrier to many people’s use and enjoyment of public space.
 Our park and recreation systems are part of the glue that binds communities together.
-It is only through smart, well thought out planning and maintenance of parks that consumers can feel safe in utilizing these wonderful resources.
+It is only through smart, well-thought-out planning and maintenance of parks that consumers can feel safe in utilizing these wonderful resources.
 The public’s need for gathering places is evident, now more than ever.
-The need to gather, to share stories, to celebrate, and to enjoy nature in a common place is a basic, human, and universal right.
+The need to gather, share stories, celebrate, and enjoy nature in a common place is a basic, human, and universal right.
 We must continue to allow and encourage the diversity, culture, and commerce of all our communities to thrive in healthy, livable cities, markets, parks, and neighborhoods by ensuring a safe and pleasant experience at the local community park.